GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/03.There-Were-Ninety-and-Nine/docs.md

 ---
+title: |
-title: 673.
-There Were Ninety and Nine
+    673. There Were Ninety and Nine - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 673.
+There Were Ninety and Nine.
+There were ninety and nine that safely lay  In the shelter of the fold,  But one was out on the hills away,  Far, far from the gates of gold'  Away on the mountains wild and bare,  Away from the tender shepherd's care,  Away from the tender shepherd's care.
+    keywords:  |
-    keywords: Church Hymnal, There Were Ninety and Nine, There were ninety and nine that safely lay,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Were Ninety and Nine, There were ninety and nine that safely lay.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 673. THERE WERE NINETY AND NINE
+####  Church Hymnal 1941,

 ```txt
 1.